MaxvanGils/primer3GUI/README.md

 ## Roadmap / TO DO

 - incorporate a small popup for running the application using st.toast (waiting on an update from Streamlit)
-- look into ways to better allow the user to switch between tabs, maybe by changing from tabs to pages
+- look into ways to better allow the user to switch between tabs
+- potentially add an overview to visualize all the created oligo's on the target sequence
+- add the legend to the exported result files
+- add the standard libraries and allow user to add custom library sequences for detecting unexpected cross reactivity
+- add penalty weight settings for determining the "optimal/best" primers.
+This would allow the user to change them from the default settings to custom settings
+- rerender the warning and output tabs only when run is clicked again, so the result does not disappear after making changes